vitodtagliente/pure-template/README.md

         array('param1' => 'value1', ... , 'paramN' => 'valueN')
     );
     ```

 3. Set params:
     ```php
     $view->paramJ = 'valueJ';
     ```
     In this way it is possibile to define other parameters outside the default constructor.

 4. Clear params:
     ```php
     $view->clear();
     ```

 5. Render the output:
     ```php
     $view->render(
-        $filename, // the file palced inside of Pure\Template\View::path()
+        $filename,              // the file palced inside the base path
         $direct_output = true,   // if true, the output is displayed
         $dont_compute = false    // if true, no engine extensions are applied );
     ```

-7. Instead of instantiate the view object, it is possibile to directly output a view by a static function:
+6. Instead of instantiate the view object, it is possibile to directly output a view by a static function:
     ```php
     Pure\Template\View::make(
         $filename,